-An update to this circular has been issued in October 2010.
+An update to this circular has been issued in September 2023 and in October 2010.

 STANDARD FORMS OF LETTERS OF INDEMNITY TO BE GIVEN IN RETURN FOR:

 (A) Delivery of cargo without production of the original bill of lading

 (B) Delivery of cargo at a port other than that stated in the bill of lading

 (C) Delivery of cargo at a port other than that stated in the bill of lading and without production of the original bill of lading

 In December 1998, the International Group of P&I Clubs issued a Circular to Members recommending revised wordings of the standard form Letters of Indemnity for use by Members in circumstances where they are requested to deliver cargo without production of the original bill of lading and/or to deliver cargo at a port other than that stated in the bill of lading.